Graduate Course Catalog 2013-2014

 Students are advanced to candidacy after successfully completing the comprehensive exam, proposal exam, and all coursework required by the guidance committee.
 Students must complete a dissertation, present their results at a public seminar, and pass an oral examination by the thesis committee.

 Although not a strict requirement, all graduate students are encouraged to obtain teaching experience, preferably as a teaching assistant.

 All students are required to spend time in the field, even if their research project and interests are primarily based on analytical research, modeling studies, or laboratory experiments.
-The field requirement could include extended time at sea onboard one of the UNH, UNOLS, NOAA, or similar oceanographic research vessels, or include field experiments at locations in New Hampshire, the U.S., or about the globe, and includes possible nearshore studies, Antarctic expeditions, or other land-based studies related to oceanography.
-Successful completion of the Field Requirement will be determined by the guidance committee.
+The field requirement could include extended time at sea onboard one of the UNH, UNOLS, NOAA, or similar oceanographic research vessels, or include field experiments at locations in New Hampshire, the U.S., or around the globe, and includes possible nearshore studies, Antarctic expeditions, or other land-based studies related to oceanography.
+Successful completion of the field requirement will be determined by the guidance committee.

 Research and Facilities